alx-sch/microbiome_analysis/README.md

   1. Filtering Unmapped Reads:
     - samtools view is used to filter reads based on specific criteria, such as selecting only unmapped reads ( `-f 4 ` flag).
     - The filtered reads are then redirected to a new BAM file (unmapped_to_mouse.bam).
-  2. Converting SAM to BAM:
-    - `samtools view ` is again used, this time to convert a SAM file (unmapped reads) to BAM format.
-    - The result is stored in the same BAM file (unmapped_to_mouse.bam), ensuring it is in BAM format for further processing.

 #### Overall Workflow:
 1. Alignment to Mouse Genome: